Benedict-Carling/Programming3-Frontend/README.md

 ## Installation

-gitclone the project
+gitclone the project from: https://github.com/Benedict-Carling/Programming3-Frontend.git

-use terminal inside root of the project to type:
+Use terminal inside root of the project to type:

 ```bash
 npm install